-As of September 30, 2020, we had an accumulated deficit of \$661.1 million, primarily as a result of expenditures for research and development and general and administrative expenses from inception to that date.
-While we have generated revenue from a past license arrangement, we will not generate any future revenue from that license agreement.
-Further, our product candidates are at various stages of development and will require additional work before they can be licensed or commercialized.
-As stated above, the FDA placed the seladelpar program on clinical hold from December 2019 until early July 2020 during which time we significantly reduced our operating expenses.
-We reinitiated development of seladelpar and we will continue to evaluate other development opportunities.
+To date, we have not generated any income from operations.
+As of March 31, 2021, we had an accumulated deficit of \$694.4 million, primarily as a result of expenditures for research and development and general and administrative expenses from inception to that date.
+All of our product candidates are at various stages of development and will require additional work and regulatory approval before they can be licensed or commercialized.
 Accordingly, we expect to continue to incur substantial losses from operations for the foreseeable future and there can be no assurance that we will ever generate sufficient revenue to achieve and sustain profitability.
-Our results of operations for the three and nine months ended September 30, 2020 and 2019 are presented below (in thousands):
+Until we can generate a sufficient amount of product revenue, which we may never do, we will need to finance future cash needs through potential collaborative, partnering or other strategic arrangements, as well as through public or private equity offerings, debt financings or a combination of the foregoing.